Purchase of apartments on foreign markets

 Renewable energy: The country is intensively developing renewable energy, especially hydropower.

-Ecotourism: The development of ecotourism is creating new market niches – from eco-cottages in the mountains to sustainable seaside resorts.
+Ecotourism: The development of ecotourism is creating new market niches – from eco-houses in the mountains to sustainable seaside resorts.

-Heritage protection: Projects combining modernity with the preservation of cultural heritage are becoming increasingly popular.
+Heritage Protection: Projects that combine modernity with the preservation of cultural heritage are becoming increasingly popular.

 Benefits for the Community: Investments that benefit local communities are supported by the authorities.

-Conclusion: The country as the direction of the future
+Summary: The country as a direction of the future

 Why invest in this region:

 Unique tourist potential: The variety of climates, landscapes, and attractions makes the country attract tourists all year round.
-From skiing in winter to sunbathing in summer, from wine tourism to mountain hiking, rental demand remains stable.
+From skiing in winter to sunbathing in summer, from wine tourism to mountain hiking – the demand for rental remains stable.

 Rich culture and traditions: Local hospitality, unique cuisine, and vibrant traditions create the authentic experiences that tourists are looking for these days.